A cross between Crocodile Hunter and Bill Nye the Science Guy, The Number Hunter is an educational, web-based TV show for preteens. Read more

 Addition level: For showing your support for a worthy cause, we'll say something awesome about you on Twitter or Facebook.Estimated delivery:

 Addition plus one level: get a downloadable music CD from the show!
-The CD will feature all the original music from the show plus additional math songs by Kasan Da'Julah.Estimated delivery:Ships within the US only
+The CD will feature all the original music from the show plus additional math songs by Kasan Da'Julah.Estimated delivery:Only ships to: United States

 Multiplication level: Everything in the Addition level AND one e-book from Andale Publishing.
 Choose from: The Practically Cheating Statistics Handbook or The Practically Cheating Calculus Handbook.
 For the non-mathematically inclined, we also have vegan and vegetarian gluten-free cookbooks!Estimated delivery:

 Multiplication plus one: A limited edition, backers-only copy of the script for the pilot show, signed by the whole team.
-A collector's edition in the making!Estimated delivery:Add $12 USD to ship outside the US
+A collector's edition in the making!Estimated delivery:Ships anywhere in the world

 Absolute Value level: Everything in the multiplication level, plus an A3 poster signed by the whole team.
-We'll also post your name at the end of the pilot episode "Roots", under THANKS TO OUR SUPPORTERS.Estimated delivery:Add $10 USD to ship outside the US
+We'll also post your name at the end of the pilot episode "Roots", under THANKS TO OUR SUPPORTERS.Estimated delivery:Ships anywhere in the world

 Exponential level: Be an extra on the Pilot episode of the Number Hunter, scheduled to shoot in Jacksonville, Florida in May, 2013.
-You'll also get a DVD of the Number Hunter for you, your classroom, or the kid next door.Estimated delivery:Add $10 USD to ship outside the US
+You'll also get a DVD of the Number Hunter for you, your classroom, or the kid next door.Estimated delivery:Ships anywhere in the world

 5 backers All gone!

 Subset level: Everything in the exponential level, plus you get a coffee date with the team!
 If you aren't in Jacksonville, we'll make it a virtual coffee date on Skype.
-Pick our brains about publishing, websites, graphic design, math, writing, poetry, or anything in between,Estimated delivery:Add $10 USD to ship outside the US
+Pick our brains about publishing, websites, graphic design, math, writing, poetry, or anything in between,Estimated delivery:Ships anywhere in the world

 0 backers Limited (5 left of 5)